robertkrimen/terst/README.markdown

 terst is compatible with (and works via) the standard testing package: http://golang.org/pkg/testing

-Do not import terst directly, instead use `terst-import` to copy it into your testing environment.

     var is = terst.Is

     func Test(t *testing.T) {